 Scott Sonenshein

-Professor of Management, Rice University, author of STRETCH, co-author of Joy at Work with Marie Kondo
+Professor of Management, Rice University, Expert on Resilience, Resourcefulness, Organizational Change, author of STRETCH, co-author of Joy at Work with Marie Kondo

 BIOGRAPHY